 Holidays and breaks are good times for relaxation and fun, but it's important to take a few minutes to prepare before you leave campus.

 As distractions and time away from home increase, all types of crime occur more frequently.
 When preparing for the holidays, consider the following tips from the VCU Police Department.
-And remember that the VCU Security Escort Service is a great resource for your safety throughout the year.

 Before leaving for break: